Camino Francés: Calvor to Barbadelo - Stage 21

 Scenic Walks

-Calvor offers scenic walking paths that allow you to immerse yourself in the beauty of the countryside.
+Calvor offers beautiful, scenic walking paths.
 Take a leisurely stroll along well-marked trails, breathe in the fresh air, and marvel at the vibrant colors of nature.
 The tranquility of the surroundings provides a peaceful retreat for contemplation and connection with the outdoors.

 Local Cuisine